 Protein type: Motility/polarity/chemotaxis; Membrane protein, integral

-Cellular Component: plasma membrane; integral to membrane; intracellular
+Cellular Component: cell surface; plasma membrane; integral to membrane; intracellular

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.